-The development of imatinib, the first targeted cancer treatment, and the introduction of oral chemotherapies, transformed cancer care.
-The growing reliance on genomic sequencing to develop targeted treatments means that most cancers will now be rare cancers defined by smaller subsets.
+The development of imatinib, the first targeted oral cancer treatment, transformed cancer care and set the stage for the growing reliance on genomic sequencing to develop targeted treatments.
+This means that most cancers will now be rare cancers defined by smaller subsets.
 As more oral cancer treatments become available, patients are often being treated away from major, academic, medical specialty centers.
 With oral treatments being taken 365 days a year, often indeterminately, adherence rates can be compromised.

 Cancer research has traditionally relied upon randomized clinical trials (RCTs) and lab-based research to identify and bring life-saving treatments to market.
 Although this approach has resulted in breakthrough treatments, including the development of the first targeted oral chemotherapies, there are severe limitations to this process:

-- Drugs are expensive to bring to market.
-According to a 2017 study 2, the cost to develop a cancer drug from lab discovery through clinical trials, and finally, approval from the FDA, on average can cost $648 million to $1.3 billion 3 and can take up to take up to 12 years.
-4
+1. Drugs are expensive to bring to market.
+According to a 2017 study2, the cost to develop a cancer drug from lab discovery through clinical trials, and finally, approval from the FDA, on average can cost $648 million to $1.3 billion3 and can take up to take up to 12 years.4

 The Value of Real World Data and Real World Evidence